All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Bad Boss: He killed his own men for wanting to retreat from a battle they had no chance of winning, and that's just for starters.
 In fact, he's so horrible to work for that after he became Fleet Admiral, Aokiji chose to resign from the Marines rather than work under him.
 Then, on top of that, Fujitora flat-out defied him because if things were done Akainu's way after the Donquixote Pirates were rounded up and arrested, the World Government would have received another ill-gotten pat on the back for a job well done in a situation where an entire country was anything but okay in the aftermath of a huge and bloody battle.

-- Beard of Evil: After the time-skip.
+- Beard of Evil: After the time-skip, Akainu grows a short but menacing beard.

 - Charles Atlas Superpower: